Roboticsdreams/SQL/README.md

 - Open [main.sql](HackerRank/main.sql) and select All
 - Go to Query -> SQLCMD Mode then click Execute

+<sub><sup>*Note:* this will only work if your project folder is under C:/User if not you need to go and run .sql file one by one based on the order from 1 to 10.</sup></sub>

 ## Output
 ```
 +----------------------+